qnxyt9x67g-max/MHBC/README.md

 ### Messages & Offline Support

 Each room uses a hybrid cache: up to 500 recent messages stored in `localStorage` + live `onSnapshot` listeners.
 Switching rooms is instant if cached data is available.
+Entering a room goes through a short server-side session step so access stays tied to an approved, rate-aware open — message delivery itself remains realtime.

 ### Push Notifications